 16 “For God so loved the world, that He gave His only Son, so that everyone who believes in Him will not perish, but have eternal life.
 17 For God did not send the Son into the world to judge the world, but so that the world might be saved through Him.
 John 3:13-17 (NASB)

-At His trial before Pilate where Jesus was condemned to die on a cross, the religious leaders pointed to Jesus’ use of the phrase “Son of Man” as evidence of His blasphemy, referring to Himself as God.
-Not believing that He really was God, they felt that this justified a brutal torture and death.
-Being raised from the dead by the Father three days later confirmed Jesus’ divine nature and glorious authority.
+Later, at His trial before Pilate when Jesus was condemned to die on a cross, the religious leaders pointed to Jesus’ use of the phrase “Son of Man” as evidence of His blasphemy, as He was referring to Himself as God.
+Not believing that He was God, they felt that this justified turning Him over to a brutal torture and death.
+However, being raised from the dead by the Father three days later confirmed Jesus’ divine nature and glorious authority.

-When we received that kernel of willingness to open our hearts to God, all kinds of wonderful things began to happen.
+When we received a kernel of willingness to open our hearts to God, all kinds of wonderful things began to happen.
 We received the gift of hope.
-No longer feeling alone or forced to fight the battles of life by ourselves, we experienced a new birth and a renewal of spirit by encountering the Spirit of a living and loving God.
+No longer feeling alone or forced to fight the battles of life by ourselves, we experienced a new birth and a renewal of spirit through encountering the Holy Spirit of a living and loving God.
 For many of us, the shackles of addiction began to drop off one by one.
-Perhaps for the first time, we began to experience a true sense of peace and serenity, and our consciences were cleansed through the unlimited forgiveness of God.
+Perhaps for the first time, we began to experience a true sense of peace, serenity, and freedom, and our consciences were cleansed by the unlimited forgiveness of God.

 14 The Lord upholds all who fall